jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 Maybe they became longest-route player because another player broke a longer route, or gained VP from cloth during another player's roll in the Cloth Trade scenario.

-The previous player's "end turn" is immediately followed by the "game over" sequence, without a "turn begins" sequence:
+The previous player's "end turn" is followed by a "turn begins" sequence, then the "game over" sequence:

 - f2:SOCEndTurn:game=test
 - all:SOCClearOffer:game=test|playerNumber=-1

-- all:SOCGameElements:game=test|e4=3
-- all:SOCGameState:game=test|state=1000
+- all:SOCTurn:game=test|playerNumber=3|gameState=1000
 - all:SOCGameServerText:game=test|text=>>> p3 has won the game with 10 points.
 - all:SOCDevCardAction:game=test|playerNum=3|actionType=ADD_OLD|cardType=4
 - all:SOCGameStats:game=test|0|2|2|10|false|true|true|false
 - p3:SOCPlayerStats:game=test|p=1|p=0|p=0|p=5|p=2|p=0
-- all:SOCTurn:game=test|playerNumber=3|gameState=1000